SporosDAO/sweat-token/.github/ISSUE_TEMPLATE/other-issue.md

 ---
-name: Custom issue template
+name: Other issue
-about: Use this template for other issues
+about: Other types of issues
 title: ''
 labels: ''
 assignees: ''